Advocating for Juvenile Justice

 Center for Children's Advocacy works to reduce racial and ethnic disparities

-Black and Latino youth are over represented in the juvenile justice system and disproportionately expelled or suspended from school.
-Recent work by the Center for Children's Advocacy is tackling these disparities by successfully pushing reforms through the schools and courts.
+Black and Latino youth are overrepresented in the juvenile justice system and disproportionately expelled or suspended from school.
+Recent work by the Center for Children's Advocacy (CCA) is tackling these disparities by successfully pushing reforms through the schools and courts.

-In New Haven, the CCA used a recent grant from The Community Foundation to work with city and public school officials to standardize a support network for youths discharged from incarceration.
-The funding is part of The Foundation's reentry strategy to create opportunities for and improve the lives of people released from incarceration.
+In New Haven, the CCA used funds from The Community Foundation to work with city and public school officials to standardize a support network for youths discharged from incarceration.
+Funding for this work was made possible, in part, thanks to The Foundation's reentry strategy to create opportunities for and improve the lives of people released from incarceration.

 In another success, CCA advocated for the passage of Public Act No. 17-25, AN ACT CONCERNING "SEXTING" BY A CHILD, which ensures that all children under eighteen years of age are not charged with a felony for sexting behavior and are instead charged with a misdemeanor.

 More than half of the men released from Connecticut Department of Corrections facilities (DOC) had been incarcerated before age 22.
 Source: OPM - Criminal Justice Policy & Planning Division CT recidivism rates, 2014 cohort.